rupamkerketta/tools-and-stuff/gpg-keys/README.md

 If the _HASH_ values match, the signature is considered to be valid :heavy_check_mark:.
 <br />
-Else, if they dont match :x:, the follwing can be the most probable reasons:
+Else, if they don't match :x:, the following can be the most probable reasons:
 <br />
 * A different key was used to sign it.
 * The data was altered (intentionally or untentionally).